Where were you when the world stopped turning

 Did you stand there in shock at the sight

-that black smoke rising against that blue sky?
+of that black smoke rising against that blue sky?

 Almost every teacher that day kept the students busy with mindless activities because our minds were elsewhere and we couldn't teach.
 We alternated between scouring the internet for information and making calls to people and checking news reports.